opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: double RNG::uniform(double a, double b)

-    :param a: Lower inclusive boundary of the returned random numbers.
+    :param a: lower inclusive boundary of the returned random numbers.

-    :param b: Upper non-inclusive boundary of the returned random numbers.
+    :param b: upper non-inclusive boundary of the returned random numbers.

 The methods transform the state using the MWC algorithm and return the next uniformly-distributed random number of the specified type, deduced from the input parameter type, from the range ``[a, b)`` .
 There is a nuance illustrated by the following sample: ::